guanyz/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes a new command.
 ![Activity diagram for a new command](images/JJIMYParserActivityDiagram.png)

-#### Parser validation
-Validation of fields through regex are moved out of the model classes and into their own classes.

-Apart from regex, validation is also done through looking up of the model to ensure that no invalid links to other model classes (E.g. an order linking to a non-existing Dish) happens.

 #### Data consistency

 To ensure data consistency, some calls of the `delete` function have cascading effects.

-##### Deletion of Person objects

-When a `Person` is deleted from the model, all `Order`s related to that `Person` should also be deleted, since that `Person` no longer exists.
+For example, when a `Person` is deleted from the model, all `Order`s related to that `Person` should also be deleted, since that `Person` no longer exists.
 This is illustrated in the following sequence diagram:

 ![Diagram showing example of cascading deletion](images/CascadingDeletionCustomers.png)